thoughtworks/simplebandit/README.md

 There are several usage examples provided in the `examples/` directory in both pure html/javascript and react.

-The `html` examples can be simply opened in the browser (after having run `make build` first ofcourse)
+The `html` examples can be simply opened in the browser (after having run `make build` first of course)

 The `react` examples can be built with e.g. parcel: